intersystems-community/Reports-widgets-documentation/DC Regional/Readme.md

 ### Dimensions
 - MonthYear - (String) The date the post was viewed in the format Mon-YYYY.
-- MonthYearNum - (int) The date the post was viewed in the format MMYYYY.
+- MonthYearNum - (int) The date the post was viewed in the format YYYYMM.
 - YearView - (String) The year in which the post was viewed.
 - NamePost - (String) Post title.
 - Tags - (String) Tags used in the post.